 (c) (i) Explain how the actual thickness of the leaf could be measured.
-Using a stage microprotes, the eyepieu graticule can be caliberated.
+Using a stage micrometer, the eyepiece graticule can be caliberated.
 Using that Caliberation the thickness can be found.
-[2] 1 (ii) With reference to the student's results, state what conclusions can be drawn about the differences in adaptations shown by shaded leaves and exposed leaves of the plant.
-The shaded leaves have fives chloroplasts not not enough surlight on them to be captured, unlike the exposed ones I the baded leaves have a large the water lost from the is also less as most of it 1 is used for photosynthesis in the sporgy mesophyll Cells [3] where water is now earnly anachable and more chloroplasts are fet present whe shaded leaves [Total: 20] as also less thick so that gains and water as now concentrated inside them.
-The shaded leaves are adapted to survive in conditions when surlight is not available survive in conditions when surlight is not available while the exposed leaves are adapted to thrive in normal while the exposed leaves are adapted to thrive in normal while the exposed leaves are adapted to thrive in normal conditions.
-(16)
+A [2] 1 (ii) With reference to the student's results, state what conclusions can be drawn about the differences in adaptations shown by shaded leaves and exposed leaves of the plant.
+The shaded leaves have fewer chloroplasts not not enough surlight on them to be captured quality the the exposed ones I the baded leaves have a large surface area to capture of light amailable.
+The water lost from this is also less as most of of 1 is used for photosynthesis in the sporgy mesophyll Cells [3] where water is now earnly anachelle and more chloroplasts are for present with shaded leaves [Total: 20] as also less thick so that gains and water as now concentrated inside them.
+The shaded leaves are adapted to survive in conditions when surlight is not available survive in conditions when surlight is not available while he exposed leaves are adapted to thrive in normal while he exposed leaves are adapted to thrive in normal while he exposed leaves are adapted to thrive in normal (16)